Buns with poolish: use less yeast, get more flavor and good texture

 Making the Poolish

 In a bowl stir together 100 grams bread flour with 100 grams water at room temperature and 1 gram instant yeast.
 Mix it well until you have a homogeneous slurry that looks like very thick batter.
-Cover the bowl with clingfilm and let the prefermenting begin.
+Cover the bowl and let the prefermenting begin.
 After 4-6 hours it is ready for use.

 Ingredients for White Buns